Facebook reviews family memorials after dad's plea

 "This experience reinforced to us that there's more Facebook can do to help people celebrate and commemorate the lives of people they have lost," a spokeswoman told the BBC via email.

-"We'll have more to share in the coming weeks and months."'Shot in the dark'
+"We'll have more to share in the coming weeks and months."

 Mr Berlin posted a video to YouTube "calling out to Mark Zuckerberg and Facebook".